-The local village of Ravenstonedale has 3 great pubs and is about 20 mins walk or 4-5 minutes in the car.
-The nearby town of Kirkby Stephen is just a short drive and we are also within easy reach of the Lake District and wider Yorkshire Dales.
+The village of Ravenstonedale is just 5 minutes in the car drive or 20-25 minute walk and has two excellent dog friendly pubs including the 2023 Top 50 UK Gastropub The Black Swan.
+The nearby town of Kirkby Stephen is just a short drive and we are also within easy reach of the Lake District (Keswick; 50 mins, Kendal 30 mins, Penrith 30 mins).

 Follow us on social media: